bigscience-workshop/biomedical/task_schemas.md

 	"question_id": "55031181e9bde69634000014",
 	"question": "Is RANKL secreted from the cells?", "type": "yesno",
-	"context": Osteoprotegerin (OPG) is a soluble secreted factor that acts as a decoy receptor for receptor activator of NF-\u03baB ligand (RANKL)", "answer": ["yes"],
+	"context": "Osteoprotegerin (OPG) is a soluble secreted factor that acts as a decoy receptor for receptor activator of NF-\u03baB ligand (RANKL)", "answer": ["yes"],
 }
 ```